Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <div id="sdens" style="display:none;">

 This keyword specifies the number of quadrature points per Å<sup>2</sup> to use in surface terms (e.g., molecular surface, solvent accessible surface) for apolar calculations.
 The keyword is ignored when srad is 0.0 (e.g., for van der Waals surfaces) or when srfm is spl2 (e.g., for spline surfaces).
-The syntax is
+The syntax is:

-The syntax is
+The syntax is:
 {% highlight bash %}
 sdens {density}
 {% endhighlight %}